almachelouche/middleman/content/email/AU/Prospect/013 template refresh/Ranger_merged.md

 				<br /> <br />* Recommended offer available at participating dealers.
 Stock may vary between dealers.
 Private and Blue, Silver and Gold Fleet buyers only.
 Eligible Free Auto vehicles must be purchased by 31/12/17 and delivered by 3/01/18.
 Ford Dealers and Ford Australia can reduce or otherwise change these offers.
                 <br /><br />
                 1) Available at participating dealers on scheduled services or overnight warranty repairs.
 Private and Blue, Silver and Gold Business Fleet customers only.
 Booking may be required.
 See <a href="https://www.ford.com.au/owners/service/t-and-c/" name="terms11" style="text-decoration:underline; color:#91a4b1"> www.ford.com.au/owners/service/t-and-c</a> for full terms.<br /><br />
+                2. Braked towing capacity when fitted with a genuine Ford towpack and towball.
+Subject to State and Territory regulations.<br /><br />
 				'''